-VibroTac is a device that generates vibrotactile feedback to transmit information to a human.
+VibroTac is a novel haptic device in the form of a bracelet that generates vibrotactile feedback to transmit various information to its user.
 It makes use of the haptic channel instead of the visual or auditory channel, thus it is predestined for blind or deaf persons and for the use in loud environments as well as in situations where visual and auditory channels are overcharged.

 With six vibration segments, distributed around the arm in equal distances, VibroTac generates tactile stimuli that are separately and continuously adjustable in frequency and shape.
 Hence, various kinds of information such as direction, distance or collision feedback can be displayed to the user in an unobtrusive way.
 Due to the patented ergonomic concept, the device can be worn on a wide range of arm diameters while battery power and wireless control contribute to unrestricted movement capability and user convenience.